pletzer/python-oop-novice/_episodes/01-introduction.md

 ## What type is it?

-We mentioned that attaches functions to types.
+We mentioned that object oriented programming attaches functions to types.
 Let's investigate this further by using `type` to identify what the data type of `numbers` is:

 ~~~
 type(numbers)